stackbit-projects/sam-dev-15e8b/_posts/2021-03-21-music-wood-sculpture.md

 Then I got to work writing [a python program](https://github.com/Esaych/neopixel-server/blob/main/music.py) to read these bar data from the file pipe, and then used the [matplotlib cmap function](https://matplotlib.org/stable/gallery/color/colormap_reference.html) to convert a # on a range from 0 to 255 to a color from #000000 to #FFFFFF.
-And matplotlib let you do that in many many different ways.
+And matplotlib lets you do that in many many different ways.

 So all I had to do was set a cool color range (we started with inferno), translate those into red green blue channels and then send those commands down the line to the LEDs!

-Crediting my roommate [Robert Morrison](https://www.linkedin.com/in/robmorr/) for helping me find matplotlib cmap helping me write this bar height to color python script.
+Crediting my roommate [Robert Morrison](https://www.linkedin.com/in/robmorr/) for helping me find matplotlib cmap and for helping me write this bar height to color python script.

 ![Color Map](/images/p/npm/colormap.png)